Ash4477/Movie-Browser-Java/README.md

  # Movie-Browser-Java
-Welcome to MovieBrowserJava, a Java project that allows users to browse movies, filter them, search using a search bar, view movie details, add movies to their watch list, and remove them from their watch list.
+Welcome to MovieBrowserJava, a Java project that allows users to browse movies, filter them, search using a search bar, view movie details, and add/remove movies to their watch list.
 The project utilizes a MySQL database to store movie details and posters.
 Additionally, it features a menu interface for user login, account creation, and password reset functionalities.

 ## Features
 * Browse movies